talkerland/webdevhelper/README.md

 #Web Development Helper
->jQuery plugin which is developed to help a web designer configure their web design with minimal coding.
+>jQuery plugin which is developed to help web designers configure their web design with minimal coding.

 For a working demo, please see [https://www.talkerland.com/webdevhelper](https://www.talkerland.com/webdevhelper/).